RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Result

-We study the action trajectories of different settings in TABLE~\ref{tab:tracestatistics}.
-With all enhancements, the RCAgent achieves a $99.38\%$ Pass Rate and a $7.93\%$ Invalid Rate, meaning nearly perfect stability and a significant edge over ReAct.
+We study the action trajectories of different settings in Table~\ref{tab:tracestatistics}.
+With all enhancements, the RCAgent achieves a $99.38\%$ Pass Rate within 15 steps and a $7.93\%$ Invalid Rate, meaning nearly perfect stability and a significant edge over ReAct.
 With such a minuscule chance of generating problematic actions, RCAgent consistently delivers more accurate and helpful RCA results with shorter trajectories.

-When the LLM expert or OBSK is removed, the controller agent still maintains a high Pass Rate exceeding $90\%$, thanks to the stabilization strategies.
-However, both absence leads to an error-prone exploration, diverting some of its actions toward redundant tool invocations, possibly due to a less efficient analytical process.
-The removal of JsonRegen significantly damages the stability due to the invalidness of the data interchange between agents and the environment.
-An interesting phenomenon is that ReAct exhibits a marginally lower Pass Rate than RCAgent without JsonRegen.
-This discrepancy can be attributed to an oversimplified analytical environment, making the agent opt for quitting with a finalization tool.
+When the LLM expert or OBSK is removed, the controller agent maintains a Pass Rate exceeding $90\%$ while both absences lead to an error-prone exploration, diverting some of its actions toward redundant tool invocations.
+The removal of JsonRegen significantly damages the stability due to surging invalid data interchange.

-Moreover, when the default decoding strategy for the controller agent is changed to nucleus sampling, marked as RCAgent+Sampling, the stability collapses to $70.19\%$ Pass Rate and $44.80\%$ Invalid Rate.
-The trajectory with this condition contains many erroneous actions and hallucinations about the tool documentation.
-This is likely due to the absence of exemplifying action histories.
-Such results highlight the vitality of optimal decoding during initial steps and lead to the consideration of our mid-way TSC rather than a pure full-process SC.
+Moreover, when the default decoding strategy for the controller agent is changed to nucleus sampling~(w/ Sampling), the stability collapses to $70.19\%$ Pass Rate and $44.80\%$ Invalid Rate with tons of erroneous actions and hallucinations.
+Such results highlight the vitality of optimal decoding during initial steps and lead to the design of our mid-way TSC rather than a pure full-process SC.

-\subsection{RQ4: Is RCAgent useful for real production services and does it cover anomalies beyond the scope of current troubleshooting rules?}

-We thoroughly test RCAgent's performance on the online dataset with human evaluation shown in TABLE~\ref{tab:realworld}.
-Consistent with all LLM and semantic metrics, the human evaluators in the SRE team express a positive estimation of $2.92$ H-Helpfulness.
-The score indicates our best RCAgent result generally offers moderate support for RCA.
-This result substantially outperforms ReAct's $1.36$ H-Helpfulness, the evaluation guideline of which means vague and lacking related content.

-Notably, results on these potential OoD jobs are from an LLM agent neither fine-tuned on any AIOps field data nor taught by human-crafted diagnostic procedures, underscoring the capability of LLM's autonomous decision-making.

-Furthermore, equipped with TSC~(LLM), RCAgent demonstrates a precision of $81.37\%$ in determining the responsibility.
-This facilitates RCAgent as a feedback mechanism in our company, aiding in the detection of potential platform-side errors and bugs.